 * I am going to take the next week off from blogging.
 I am having surgery while this post is being published, and want to extend myself some period of time to properly heal.
 I look forward to chatting with you all soon.

-Be sure to subscribe to A Mind “Full” Mom to receive inspiration right to your inbox.
+Be sure to subscribe to A Mind “Full” Mom to receive inspiration right to your inbox, along with weekly meal plans.